-- ▲ or to Compose and press the Menu Select button directly below Sel. - Press the Menu Select button directly below Exit to return to the Home screen. - 4 ▲ or to Text Message and press the Menu Select button directly below Sel to compose a new message.

-A blinking cursor appears on the Compose screen.

-- 5 Use the keypad to type or edit your message. - 6 Press the Menu Select button directly below Optn once the message is composed. - 7 ▲ or to Send Message and press the Menu Select button directly below Sel. - 8 Perform one of the following actions:

-- or to [Other Recpit] and press the Menu Select button below Edit.
+- Press the Menu Select button directly below Exit to return to the Home screen. - 4 or to Text Message and press the Menu Select button directly below Se1 to compose a new message. - A blinking cursor appears on the Compose screen. - 5 Use the keypad to type or edit your message. - 6 Press the Menu Select button directly below Optn once the message is composed. - 7 → or → to Send Message and press the Menu Select button directly below Sel. - 8 Perform one of the following actions: - or to scroll through the address list and highlight the required address. - or to [Other Recpnt] and press the Menu Select button below Edit.
 When a blinking cursor appears in the Enter Address screen, use the keypad to type the address entry.